momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 {{< hint info >}}
 If you're familiar with quake or defrag, the Prestrafe and Long Jump are analgous to the Circle strafe and Circle Jump respectively
 {{< /hint >}}
+{{< hint warning >}}
+Max running speed is 250.
+Max speed attainable with Prestrafe is about 275.
+Airstrafing has better acceleration and a much larger attainble speed when compared to Prestrafe.
+{{< /hint >}}
 Sometimes you may not be able to take a direct line due to an obstruction.
 The two most common forms of this are rounding a corner (often without being able to see the next platform) and 2 platforms separated by a thin wall.
 In this case, air strafing is not used to gain speed but as a form of air control.
 The principle is the same but typically smooth turns that stay close to the wall are needed (don't bump into the wall or else you will take out all your speed and fall straight down!).